ParBLiSS/FastANI/README.md

 ### Parallelization

-FastANI (v1.1 onwards) supports multi-threading, see the help page on how to configure thread count.
-To parallelize FastANI beyond single compute node, users also have the choice to simply divide their reference database into multiple chunks, and execute them as parallel processes.
+FastANI (v1.1 onwards) supports multi-threading where multiple reference genomes are provided, see the help page on how to configure thread count.
+To parallelize FastANI beyond a single compute node, users also have the choice to simply divide their list of reference databases into multiple chunks, and execute them as parallel processes.
 We provide a [script](scripts) in the repository to randomly split the database for this purpose.

 ### Troubleshooting